natsuhiko/rasqual/README.md

 	mv make.inc.example make.inc
 	make

-When it has been done, you will find three archive files in the directory which needs to be either linked or renamed, such as
+When it has been done, you will find three archive files in the directory which need to be either linked or renamed, such as

 	ln -s lapack_LINUX.a liblapack.a
 	ln -s tmglib_LINUX.a libtmglib.a
 	ln -s blas_LINUX.a libblas.a

+before compiling RASQUAL.